 The Host Institution must keep accurate records and certificates (eg maternity certificate, MATB1 form, sick notes) of leave entitlement as it would for employees.

 In the first instance, Cancer Research UK expects the cost of the paid leave to be borne as follows:

 For students on Cancer Research UK response-mode funded grants – through any underspend on the Studentship Grant or its Parent Grant (eg. the Programme or Fellowship Grant);

 For students funded at Cancer Research UK Centres and Institutes – through any underspend on the institution’s training account or core funding.

-Where a Cancer Research UK funded student on a Programme or Fellowship Grant (the parent Grant) takes parental or other long-term leave but a no cost extension to the parent Grant is not required, the studentship may need to be completed after the end date of the parent Grant.
+Where a Cancer Research UK funded student on a Programme or Fellowship Grant (the parent Grant) takes parental, sick or other long-term leave but a no cost extension to the parent Grant is not required, the studentship may need to be completed after the end date of the parent Grant.
 In such cases, the Host Institution must ensure the student has appropriate support and supervision to complete the studentship.